marcinbojko/hv-packer/README.md

 ### Hyper-V Generation 2 RockyLinux 8.6 image with extra docker volume

 Run `hv_rockylinux86_docker.ps1` for RockyLinux 8.6

+## Templates Rocky Linux 9

+### Warnings - RockyLinux 9

+- if required change `switch_name` parameter to switch's name you're using.
+In most situations packer manages it fine but there were a cases when it created new 'internal' switches without access to Internet.
+By design this setup will fail to download and apply updates.
+- if needed - change `iso_url` variable to a proper iso name
+- packer generates v8 machine configuration files (Windows 2016/Hyper-V 2016 as host) and v9 for Windows Server 2019/Windows 10 1809
+- credentials for Windows machines: Administrator/password (removed after sysprep)
+- credentials for Linux machines: root/password
+- for Windows based machines adjust your settings in ./scripts/phase-2.ps1
+- for Linux based machines adjust your settings in ./files/gen2-centos/provision.sh and ./files/gen2-centos/puppet.conf

+### Hyper-V Generation 2 RockyLinux 9.0 Image

+Run `hv_rockylinux9.ps1`

+### Hyper-V Generation 2 RockyLinux 9.0 Vagrant support

+Run `hv_rockylinux9_vagrant.ps1` for RockyLinux 9.0

+### Hyper-V Generation 2 RockyLinux 9.0 image with extra docker volume

+Run `hv_rockylinux9_docker.ps1` for RockyLinux 9.0

 ## Templates OracleLinux 8.x